 Anyone in the world (except US residents) can sign up on Brickowner.
 At the time you actually want to do an investment, they’ll ask you for a proof of identity (passport or ID card copy).

 You’ll need to fund your account either by bank transfer or debit card.
 Credit cards, like the cards from Revolut, don’t work.

-The money you have in your account is kept in a separate online wallet by MangoPay, an electronic money institution from Luxembourg.
+Until they’re invested, investor funds are kept in a separate online wallet by MangoPay, an electronic money institution from Luxembourg.

 So, the main risk is the actual investment you make in the real estate project.
-In the investment documents, each property is ranked with a risk level from 1 to 7, based on how illiquid your investment is and how much your capital might be affected by market fluctuations.
+In the investment documents, each property is ranked at a risk level from 1 to 7, based on how illiquid your investment is and how much your capital might be affected by market fluctuations.